• Skip to primary navigation

 What if I don’t have fresh lemons?
 You can use ¼ cup of bottled lemon juice.
 Alternatively, a fresh lime or orange can be used in place of the lemon if that’s all you have on hand.
 The key is to add a bit of acid via citrus juice to cut through the sweetness in the compote.

 What do I serve mulberry compote with?
 I love it on vanilla bean ice cream.
 It would also be delish spooned over vanilla yogurt!
-Or drizzled warm over fresh waffles.
+Or drizzled warm over fluffy buttermilk pancakes.
 Or with a slice of pound cake and a dollop of fresh whipped cream!
 YUM!

 A jar of mulberry compote on a white tray on a white backdrop.
 There is a spoon in the jar and a sprig of mint beside it.